Dipole symmetries from the topology of the phase space and the constraints on the low-energy spectrum: Introduction and summary

 The origin of the dipole conservation law in the symplectic form of the system suggests that one may gain further insight by switching to the Hamiltonian (symplectic) formalism.
 Restricting the discussion temporarily to $d=2$ spatial dimensions, we thus show in Sec.~\ref{sec:VPDalgebra} that $D^i$ and $X$ are essentially the generators of (two-dimensional) spatial translations and rotations.
 The precise relation to the operators of momentum $P_i$ and angular momentum $L$ is

 Moreover, the algebra of spatial momentum is centrally extended,

 This kind of central extension was previously shown to be present in EFTs for Nambu--Goldstone (NG) bosons of spontaneously broken internal symmetry, and in EFTs with fields taking values from a K\"ahler manifold~\cite{Watanabe2014c}.
-The present derivation generalizes this result to all bosonic field theories, only subject to the assumption of nontrivial topology of the target space from which the canonical field variables take their values.
+The present derivation generalizes this result to all bosonic field theories satisfying our mild technical assumption on the dependence of the Lagrangian on time derivatives of the fields.

 The above general results are illustrated by examples in Sec.~\ref{sec:examples}.
 We revisit skyrmions in ferromagnets and vortices in superfluids, pointing out the essential difference in how topological textures and defects fit into the framework developed in this paper.
 We also discuss a dipole-type conservation law in quantum Wigner crystals.